appium/appium-espresso-driver/docs/reference/endpoints.md

 #### Response

-`number` - the display density in DPI
+`integer` - the display density in DPI

 ### setValueImmediate